 Is uterus transplantation a controversial treatment?

 The gynecologists and researchers believe that this significant milestone of uterus transplantation will be able to treat thousands of infertile women who have abnormalities in uterus or have undergone the procedure of hysterectomies after a cancer.
+See list of best hospital for liver cancer

 In the Baylor clinical trials, all the candidate women enrolled were suffering with complete uterine infertility which means that they were born with no uterus.
 This condition happens in 1 out of 500 women a survey in USA has estimated that presently about 13,500 women are born without a uterus.
 These women are left with no option of carrying a baby.